-Restaurant workers and tipped employees, as a group, are frequently subjected to hour and minimum wage violations by employers who misunderstand, or misapply the law and pay tipped employees less than they are entitled.
+Restaurant workers and tipped employees, as a group, are frequently subjected to hour and minimum wage violations by employers who misunderstand or misapply the law and pay tipped employees less than they are entitled to.
 These violations are usually not isolated incidents, but occur repeatedly over time and often affect large groups of people, such as the entire wait staff at a restaurant.
-At the Law Offices of J.J.
-Talbott, our labor and employment attorneys help workers in Florida and Alabama recover for unpaid wages when tip rules and other wage laws are violated.
+At the Law Office of Talbott, Lampert, and Stoner, P.A., our labor and employment attorneys help workers in Florida and Alabama recover for unpaid wages when tip rules and other wage laws are violated.

 Minimum Wage Violations of the Tip Credit Rules